How to Build DSA Intuition: The Layer Nobody Trains

 The identification step separates "I know how to solve Three Sum" from "I can recognize reduction problems I've never seen."
 The first is a fact stored in memory.
 The second transfers to problems you haven't practiced.

-Once you've trained the identification layer, the experience of reading a new problem changes.
+Once you've trained this layer, the experience of reading a new problem changes.
 You open a problem you've never seen: "Given an array and a target, find the number of pairs whose sum is less than the target."

-Without identification training, you might try brute force with nested loops, or vaguely recall that "sum problems use two pointers" and attempt the standard two-sum convergence.
+Without that training, you might try brute force with nested loops, or vaguely recall that "sum problems use two pointers" and attempt the standard two sum convergence.
 You'd get stuck because that technique searches for an exact match, not a range condition.
-With trained identification, you read the triggers:
+With that skill trained, you approach it differently:

 • The problem involves a pair sum with a boundary condition, less than rather than equal to